Matthew 24:35 - Heaven and earth will pass away (1st century imminence & fulfillment?)

 A similar account in Luke reads:

-Luke 17 then mentions the following description: "Likewise, just-as it-happened in the days (of) LOT — they-were-eating, drinking, buying, selling, planting, building.
+The next verses Luke 17:28-29 then mentions the following description: "Likewise, just-as it-happened in the days (of) LOT, they-were-eating, drinking, buying, selling, planting, building.
 But (on) that day LOT departed from SODOM, it-rained FIRE and sulphur from heaven and destroyed everyone."

 The apostle "Peter" (2 Peter 1:1) who was present when Jesus spoke those words in Matthew 24 wrote to his 1st century audience something similar to Luke 17:26-29 (which is a similar passage to Matthew 24:38-39).
 Notice the similarities of themes in the same order: